Covid 19 coronavirus: Auckland schools to re-open Monday despite fresh transmission fears

-Schools across Auckland will open on Monday but pupils will not be required to wear face masks in class, with fresh assurances to parents there's a low risk of kids catching covid.
+Schools across Auckland will open on Monday but pupils will not be required to wear face masks in class, with fresh assurances to parents there's a low risk of kids catching Covid-19.

 In the latest Education Ministry bulletin to schools Education Secretary Iona Holsted is moving to allay growing fears children's health may be under threat in classrooms saying it is a safe environment and the kids need to keep learning.